truenas/middleware/docs/userguide/truenas_system.rst

 Certificates
 ------------

-TrueNAS® can import existing existing certificates, create new certificates, and issue certificate signing requests so that created certificates can be signed by the CA which was previously imported or created in :ref:`CAs`.
+TrueNAS® can import existing certificates, create new certificates, and issue certificate signing requests so that created certificates can be signed by the CA which was previously imported or created in :ref:`CAs`.

 Figure 5.10a shows the initial screen if you click :menuselection:`System --> Certificates`.